 X may refer to any of the following:

 2. When referring to a computer CD drive, an X refers to the transfer speed.
-For example, the original 1X CD-ROM had a speed of 153,600 BPS, this means a 24X has a BPS of 3,686,400 or 153,600 x 24.
+For example, the original 1X CD-ROM had a speed of 153,600 BPS, and a 24X CD-ROM has a BPS of 3,686,400 or 153,600 x 24.
 The higher the number, the faster data is going to be read from the CD drive.
 See the CD-ROM definition for further information about transfer speeds.

 3. In mathematics, an x may be used to represent a times sign.
 For example, 4 x 4 = 16.
 The times sign may also be represented as an interpunct (∙) or an asterisk (*).